Distance Learning in 2021: How to make the most of this school year

 How to add students to Lumin PDF

-With all the exciting changes linked to electronic learning, we mustn’t forget that the ability for specialists to carry out their work while learning about new trends is a difficult and tiring activity.
+With all the exciting changes linked to electronic learning, we must not forget that making changes to meet the expectations of this new learning environment is time consuming for teachers.
 Having a balance between doing great work and relaxing should always be a priority.
 Of course, this is easier said than done.
 Here are some ways that teachers can make best use of their time, reduce stress and leave themselves free for leisure time:

 Don’t take work home - When working online this is now a concept, rather than a physical action, but it is extremely important nonetheless.
 When you get home, turn off notifications, forget about your emails and leave any marking at the door.
 Do something every single day that brings you pure joy, as it will take your mind off work and decrease your mental load.